mrahhal/MR.EntityFrameworkCore.KeysetPagination/README.md

 There are a few problems with a non deterministic keyset.
 Most importantly, you'll be skipping over data when paginating.
 This is a side effect of how keyset pagination works.

 Fixing this is easy enough.
-In most cases, you can just add more columns to make it deterministic.
-Most commonly, you can add a column that access `Id`.
+In most cases, you can just add more columns until it becomes deterministic.
+Most commonly, you can add a column that accesses `Id`.

 ```
 b.Ascending(x => x.Created).Ascending(x => x.Id)